 Multiple-choice questions play a significant role in your score.
 It’s going to be very important to study for them.
 Many people find they have an advantage with multiple-choice CPA exam questions since the AICPA provides the answer.
 You just need to choose the correct (or best) one.
 In contrast, on the task-based simulations, in most cases, you’ll need to supply the answer (fill-in-the-blank style).

 Because the AICPA allocates so much weight to the MCQs, failing a significant amount of MCQs can mean failing the exam itself.
-Knowing that recent reports show the pass rate for the CPA Exam is just over 50%, it’s so important to be prepared for the MCQs!
+Knowing that recent reports show the pass rate for the CPA Exam is just over 50%, working through thousands of practice MCQs is essential.

 What Type of MCQs Are on the CPA Exam?